aybukebetulyarim/findLocation/README.md

 # findLocation
-Find a location, choose a sport depend on a weather!
+App finds a current location, choose a sport depends on a weather!